As you can see from the title this is a two part question and I'll try to make it quick:

 I appreciate any insight or recommendations that you all may have.

 Save yourself some time brother.
 Find the position that you want to apply for via LinkedIn, job boards, etc. Register with Hire Heroes USA on their webpage and request mentoring services, it’s free.
-They will assist you in developing a shell (format) that is tailored to the position your attempting to fill.
+They will assist you in developing a shell (format) that is tailored to the position you're attempting to fill.
 Do not go back more than ten years on your resume.
 Do not pay for resume help.
-Communicating you relevant military experience in a resume tailored to a specific job posting is an art that can learned through Hire Heroes USA for free .
+Communicating your relevant military experience in a resume tailored to a specific job posting is an art that can learned through Hire Heroes USA for free .
 I hope this helps.

 As each company/hiring person has their own requirements and job titles differ from place to place so even with the necessary knowledge or experience you may miss the mark more times than not.